apache/jackrabbit-oak/oak-doc/src/site/markdown/security/principal.md

 Jackrabbit 2.x.
 Note, that principals from different sources can be supported by using [CompositePrincipalProvider] or a similar implementation that proxies different sources.
+- [CompositePrincipalProvider]: Implementation that combines different principals from different source providers.

 ##### Special Principals
 - [AdminPrincipal]: Marker interface to identify the principal associated with administrative user(s).